The Next Generation of AHRI’s Directory of Certified Product Performance

 Improving Ease of Use

-Among the many issues end users report with the current directory, unnecessarily complicated, non-intuitive search functions rank near the top.
-The new Directory will include:
+Among the many issues end users report with the old Directory, unnecessarily complicated, non-intuitive search functions rank near the top.
+The new Directory includes:

 - Universal Search across all programs

 - Smart Quick Search with auto suggestions

 - Search on discontinued and obsolete models

 - Multi-lingual support in English, Chinese, Arabic, Spanish, Korean, and French